truflation/tsn-sdk/README.md

 ## License

-The tsn-db repository is licensed under the Apache License, Version 2.0.
+The TSN-SDK repository is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more details.